rmaziarka/DoIt/README.md

 }

 ```
-tokens.ps1 - defining parameters for each environment
+tokens.ps1 - defining parameters for each environment (with inheritance):

 ```powershell